ckaestne/seaibib/README.md

 Ma, Shiqing, Yousra Aafer, Zhaogui Xu, Wen-Chuan Lee, Juan Zhai, Yingqi Liu, and Xiangyu Zhang. "[LAMP: data provenance for graph based machine learning algorithms through derivative computation](https://dl.acm.org/doi/pdf/10.1145/3106237.3106291)."
 In Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering, pp. 786-797.
 2017.

 > Interesting idea to identify which inputs to a machine-learning algorithm have large effects on the produced model (i.e., some form of sensitivity analysis).
 Focused on specific classes of graph-based algorithms like Pagerank.

-Bhatt, Umang, Alice Xiang, Shubham Sharma, Adrian Weller, Ankur Taly, Yunhan Jia, Joydeep Ghosh, Ruchir Puri, José MF Moura, and Peter Eckersley.
-"Explainable machine learning in deployment."
-In Proceedings of the 2020 Conference on Fairness, Accountability, and Transparency, pp. 648-657.
-2020.

-> An interview study asking practioners about how they use explainability techniques.
-Finding that they are mostly used internally, mostly for debugging, and mostly using SHAP values.
-Also somewhat useful includes abstract examples/scenarios of how explainability techniques are used in 6 companies.

 Chung, Yeounoh, Neoklis Polyzotis, Kihyun Tae, and Steven Euijong Whang. "[Automated data slicing for model validation: A big data-AI integration approach](https://arxiv.org/abs/1807.06068)."
 IEEE Transactions on Knowledge and Data Engineering (2019).